kalwar/Rat-in-a-maze/README.md

     Open http://localhost:3000 to view it in the browser.
     The page will reload if you make edits.

-## Use for references only
+## Use for references

-Use this Rat in a Maze app as a references material for Data Structures.
+Use this Rat-in-a-Maze app as a references material only.